rafalcode/bioinfgloss/README.md

 * Luria-Delbrück experiment
 A famous experiment which established considerable weight for the mechanism of evolution via spontaneous random mutations.
 It is in fact, a rather simple experiment, both biologically, and indeed mathematically, but its central effect can sometimes seem elusive.
 Cultures of ecoli are allowed develop and then presented with a killer phage that kills all of them.
 No, not all of them.
 Similarly to the Asterix village in Goscinny and Uderzo's famous comic, a small amount survive and expand because they happen to have developed immunity to the phage ( this also a good example of a selective sweep).
 The central question is, is this immunity due to a reaction to the phage, or is it due to a prior mutation which accidentally occured before the phage was ever introduced?
 The conclusion of the experiment is the latter.

+P

+* Pooling samples
+Though examining inter-sample variance is the usual aspiration, sometimes a good, and faster course-of-action is to lump them altogether in a group as a pool.
+Lump sounds too amateurish, so the word used is pool, suggesting that some thought goes into it, which it may do indeed.

+R

+* RNA-seq
+Has become somewhat of an umbrella (unfocused) term, but in narrower terms it's a method of sequencing coding DNA, because RNA does not include non-coding regions, and furthermore this only represents DNA which has been expressed, so RNAseq is very dependent on the type of tissue the samples came from.
+This last fact is often omitted, and this could be for several reasons.
+Often samples from various tissues of interest and are then pooled together.
+Also the tissue of interest may already be in the context of the study.
+For example when the neurology or nervous system of an organism is of principle interest, it should be assumed that that is where the RNAseq mostly comes from, and one is especially interested in finding movel genes there.

 S